 Dr. Yonatan Binyam

-Dr. Binyam is an Assistant Teaching Professor in the Classics and Ancient Mediterranean Studies Department at Pennsylvania State University.
+Dr. Binyam is a Postdoctoral Fellow in the Institute for Advanced Study at Princeton University.
 His primary research interests lie in the reception of ancient Greek and Latin literature within medieval Ethiopic texts.
 He is also interested in the study of the history of race and Christianity.

 Annissa Malvoisin is a Ph.D. candidate at the University of Toronto in the department of Near and Middle Eastern Civilizations and specializes in Egyptology, Nubian studies, and Museum studies.
 Her doctoral thesis research specifically investigates the ceramic production and trade industry during Meroitic Nubia and its potential far-reaching networks linking Nubia and Egypt to Iron Age Western African cultures.